Shu-YuL/AED-Smart-Alarm/README.md

 - A door switch sensor is used to detect any motion of the cabinet door.
 - The activation of the switch sends a digital signal to wake up and trigger the device.
 - The development board used is ESP32-DevKitC V4.
-- When the MCU is active, it will try to connect to campus WiFi and sends its MAC address to the Google Sheet through an HTTP POST request.
+- When the MCU is active, it will try to connect to campus WiFi and sends its MAC address to the Google Sheet through an HTTP GET request.
 - The monitoring device will go back to sleep after it receives an acknowledgement flag from the Google Sheet.

 ### Base Station